517 Med. Sci. Bldg.

 Postdoc.
 1999-2003 Gladstone Institute of Immunology and Virology, University of California, San Francisco

-Epigenetic regulation of NF-κB; the role of NF-κB in apoptosis and cancer; cross-talk between NF-κB and other signaling pathways.
-NF-κB signaling and H. pylori-mediated gastric disease.
-Function of RUNX3 as a tumor suppressor in cancer.
+Epigenetic regulation of NF-κB in immunity and cancer; NF-κB signaling and H. pylori-mediated gastric disease; Role of Brd4 in innate immune response and diseases.

 The eukaryotic transcription factor NF-κB regulates a wide range of host genes that govern the inflammatory and immune responses in mammals.
 The NF-κB signaling pathway controls multiple key cellular processes, including programmed cell death, cell proliferation, and differentiation.
 NF-κB is activated by a variety of chemokines, bacteria, viruses and their products via distinct signal transduction pathways mediated by different receptors, including TNF-α receptors, Toll-like receptors, and antigen-specific T- and B-cell receptors.
 The long-term goals of this laboratory are to determine how the NF-κB transcription factor complex is regulated at the molecular level and to elucidate the roles of NF-κB in inflammation, apoptosis, and tumorigenesis.
 In particular, we are interested in dissecting how different stimuli converge to activate NF-κB under normal and pathological conditions using a combination of biochemical, molecular, cellular, and genetic approaches.